 - supporting the delivery of project funding from environment and sustainability grants and Community Conservation Assistance.

 Are you interested in becoming involved with a catchment group?
 Find out where Brisbane's catchment groups are located by visiting the Brisbane Catchments Network website.
 You'll find information about each group, their priorities and projects, events and activities and contact details.

 Volunteers from the following Brisbane catchment groups run community native plant nurseries:

 - Bulimba Creek Catchment Coordinating Committee

 - Oxley Creek Catchment Association

 Are you interested in volunteering at a community nursery as a chance to learn more about local native plants and meet like-minded people?
 Contact your local catchment group to find out more.

-Find links to Brisbane's creeks and catchment groups, including community contacts and details on how to contact your local group.
 Council also facilitates the Habitat Brisbane program.
-This program helps community groups restore natural habitats in parks, remnant bushland, wetlands and along waterways.
+This program helps community groups restore natural habitats in Brisbane’s parks, remnant bushland, wetlands, and along waterways.